Nike: Q2 2026 Earnings Review, Business Evaluation and Stock Forecast for 2026

 Expert forecasts for Nike, Inc. stock

-• Barchart: 16 of 36 analysts rated Nike shares as a Strong Buy, 4 as a Moderate Buy, 14 as Hold, and 2 as a Strong Sell.
-The top-end forecast stands at 120 USD, with the lower-end forecast at 38 USD
+• Barchart: 17 out of 35 analysts rated Nike stock as Strong Buy, 4 as Moderate Buy, 12 as Hold, and 2 as Strong Sell.
+The upper bound of the forecast reaches 120 USD, the lower bound – 35 USD.

-• Stock Analysis: 10 of 25 experts rated Nike shares as a Strong Buy, 7 as Buy, and 8 as Hold.
-The top-end forecast is 115 USD, with the lower-end forecast at 60 USD
+• Stock Analysis: 11 out of 27 experts rated the stock as Strong Buy, 8 as Buy, and 8 as Hold.
+The upper bound of the forecast reaches 115 USD, the lower bound – 62 USD.

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future